Poisson Geometry Related to Atiyah Sequences: Applications in Hamiltonian mechanics of semidirect products

-The central \VBgpd in (\ref{ex:duzyVtrojkaG}) is the gauge groupoid of the principal bundle $(TG,\mu:TG\to TG/G\cong T_eG,G)$.
-Note that the group $G$ acts on the tangent bundle $TG$ by the tangent lift of the right action of $G$ on itself.
-The final \VBgpd of the short exact sequence (\ref{ex:duzyVtrojkaG}) is the tangent group $TG\tto\{e\}$ of the group $G$.
-The upper short exact sequence in (\ref{ex:duzyVtrojkaG}) is the Atiyah sequence of the principal $G$-bundle $(G\times G,\mu:G\times G\to \frac{G\times G}{G}\cong G)$.
+The central $\mathcal{V}\!\mathcal{B}$-groupoid in (\ref{ex:duzyVtrojkaG}) is the gauge groupoid of the principal bundle Note that the group $G$ acts on the tangent bundle $TG$ by the tangent lift of the right action of $G$ on itself.
+The f\/inal $\mathcal{V}\!\mathcal{B}$-groupoid of the short exact sequence (\ref{ex:duzyVtrojkaG}) is the tangent group $TG\tto\{e\}$ of the group $G$.
+The upper short exact sequence in (\ref{ex:duzyVtrojkaG}) is the Atiyah sequence of the principal $G$-bundle